The Unwelcome Guest: Period Back Pain

 When to Seek Help

 While mild backaches are common during the first few days of your period, severe or prolonged pain warrants a visit to your doctor.
-You should also consult your doctor if you experience heavy bleeding, fatigue, or shortness of breath.
+You should also consult your doctor if you experience:

 Remember, period back pain is manageable.
 With a combination of natural remedies, lifestyle changes, and medical options, you can take control of your period and live a more comfortable life.